Gomoku: Pente

 Pente is related to Ninuki-Renju, and has the same custodial capture method, but is most often played on a 19x19 board and does not use the rules of three and three, four and four, or overlines.

 Pro Opening Rule: Black places first stone in the center of board.
 White can place anywhere, but places to the South-East.
 Black places their second stone three spaces away.

 Tournament opening rules

 Tournament rules are used in professional play to balance the game and mitigate the first player advantage.
 The tournament rule used for the gomoku world championships since 2009 is the Swap2 opening rule.
-For all of the following professional rules, an overline (six or more stones in a row) does not count as a win.
+For all of the following professional rules, an overline of six or more stones in a row does not count as a win.

 Swap Opening Rule: Tentative Black places two black stones and one white stone anywhere on the board.
 Tentative white chooses which color to play as.